Matar judíos

-Matar judíos (lit. 'killing Jews') is a tradition during Holy Week celebrations in the northern Spanish Province of León, especially in the city of León and its environs, during which participants drink Leonese lemonade, consisting primarily of lemonade, red wine, and sugars.
+Matar judíos (lit. 'to kill Jews') is a tradition during Holy Week celebrations in the northern Spanish Province of León, especially in the city of León and its environs, during which participants drink Leonese lemonade, consisting primarily of lemonade, red wine, and sugars.

 Critics argue that the name is offensive and perpetuates antisemitic stereotypes.
 Supporters, however, argue that the current practice is not meant to be antisemitic, and view it as a cultural tradition.

 Origins

 Violence against the Jewish quarter of León, then in the area of Puente Castro, during the 12th century by Kings Alfonso VIII of Castile and Peter II of Aragon forced the city's Jews to resettle in the Santa Ana neighborhood.
 In 1196, the Jewish quarter of Leon was destroyed.